Top 10 Common Mistakes in ESD Compliance and Safety

 7. Ignoring Environmental Factors

-8. Lack of ESD Control Plan
+8. Lack of a Formal ESD Control Plan

 9. Failure to Ground Workstations

-10. Lack of ESD Awareness
+10. Low ESD Awareness